siefkenj/IBLODEs/book/typst/modules/module1.typ

 == Modelling
 Suppose you are observing some green ants walking on the sidewalk.
 In the first minute you record 10 ants.
-In the second minute you record 20.
-In the third minute, you record 40 ants.
+In the second, you record 20.
+In the third, 40.
 This continues until there are too many ants for you to count.

 #align(